Carla Gray

 Carla was one of the original characters created for the show and was featured in a groundbreaking and very controversial storyline about race relations.
 Carla was a lighter-skinned Black American passing as a white woman (specifically an Italian American).
 The fact that the character of Carla was actually Black was not revealed to the show's audience until about five months after Ellen Holly debuted in the role.
 The revelation was a major shock to viewers, and the series was boycotted by one Southern affiliate.
 Nevertheless, the controversy attracted much attention and ratings shot up for the then-fledgling soap.
-Carla is recognized as the first Black lead character on a U.S. daytime soap opera.

 Storylines

 1968–1974

 At the series debut of One Life to Live in July 1968, Black American former housemaid Sadie Gray (Lillian Hayman) lives in an apartment next door to the white Polish American Wolek family and works as the manager of housekeeping for Llanview Hospital.
 Sadie acts mainly as a confidante for troubled heroine Anna Wolek (Doris Belack) but makes several passing references to a daughter, Clara, who she vaguely says is "lost to her."
 Anna and the rest of the Woleks assume that Sadie's daughter Clara is dead.

 A few months into the series' run, Dr. Jim Craig (Robert Milli) begins treating a young woman named "Carla Benari," whose illness seems to be psychosomatic — her physical symptoms stem from some unstated mental conflict.
 Carla, who is assumed to be Italian American, begins working as Jim's receptionist.
 Very quickly, Carla begins dating Black American resident physician Price Trainor (Peter DeAnda).
 ABC received several angry letters decrying the portrayal of a Black man dating a white woman.

 Carla soon strikes up a friendship with Anna herself.
 On a visit to the Wolek apartment, Carla runs into Sadie.
 It is abruptly revealed that "Carla Benari" is Clara Gray, who had not died but run away from home at an early age.
-Sadie is furious to learn that her daughter was pretending to be white, and Carla herself is mortified — but not enough to end her ruse there and then.
-Although heartbroken, Sadie does not reveal her daughter's secret.
+Sadie was furious to learn that her daughter was pretending to be white, as Sadie knew about Carla's whereabouts prior to her arrival and instead let people think Clara was dead, as opposed to actively living with the shame of a daughter who denied her heritage.
+Carla herself is mortified to know Sadie already knows the truth — but she's not mortified enough to end her ruse there and then.
+Although heartbroken after their first encounter in years, Sadie chooses not to reveal her daughter's secret.

 While Carla and Sadie try to work out their issues, Carla becomes embroiled in a love triangle.
 Her employer Jim Craig also falls in love with her, and she reciprocates his feelings.
 Carla divulges her secret to Jim.
 Not only is he fine with her true racial makeup, he asks her to marry him, allowing her a chance to continue publicly as "Carla Benari."
-The show found itself in another controversy when one ABC affiliate in Lubbock, Texas went so far as to temporarily drop One Life to Live from its daytime lineup as a result of this storyline.
+The show found itself in another controversy when one ABC affiliate in Lubbock, Texas, went so far as to temporarily drop One Life to Live from its daytime lineup as a result of this storyline.